 If you use an integer as a data type in the above code, then this will go through error.
 You can try it.

 You need to remember some points while declaring the variables.

-- Variable name should not be more than 255 Characters
+- A variable name should not be more than 255 characters.

 - VBA variable declaration cannot be named as an Excel keyword like Sheet, Range, etc.

-- VBA variable declaration not contain special characters.
+- VBA variable declaration did not contain special characters.

 This has been a guide to VBA Variable Declaration.
 Here we discuss how to declare a variable in VBA and when should you use it along with examples and download template.
 Below are some useful excel articles related to VBA –